uchihatashi/Sentiment-Analysis-API-using-avg-W2V-and-Deep-Learning/README.md

 		-- development.ini
 		-- setup.py

-First, run (.../sentimental Analysis/pip install -e .) this to install all the required libraries and files
+1. First, run (.../sentimental Analysis/pip install -e .) this to install all the required libraries and files

-Second, run (.../sentimental Analysis/pserve development.ini --reload) to start the server.
-However, before running the second line goto (.../sentimental Analysis/SA_WebApp/SA_models) run python train.py to train your model using the (airline_sentiment_analysis.csv).
-After training your model then run the second step to host your API.
+2. Second, run (.../sentimental Analysis/pserve development.ini --reload) to start the server.
+However, if you havent train the model then before running the second line goto (.../sentimental Analysis/SA_WebApp/SA_models) run python **train.py** to train your model using the (airline_sentiment_analysis.csv).
+After training your model then run the second step to host the Sentimental Analysis API.

-Open http://localhost:6543/ to see the web API.
+3. Then Open http://localhost:6543/ to see the web API.

-Note:
+#### Note:
-The file.../sentimental Analysis/SA_WebApp/SA_models/TrainSA.ipynb  will help you see which algorithm is better for the model.
+* The file.../sentimental Analysis/SA_WebApp/SA_models/TrainSA.ipynb  will help you see which algorithm is better for the model.
 I tried different algorithms like LogisticRegression, SVM, Random Forest, Gaussian Naive Bayes, and two different Dense Neural Network (DNN) with Adam() and RMSprop() optimizer.

-As of now, I got the highest probability on Adam optimizer and I set Adam() as my main model optimizer in  train.py file.
+* As of now, I got the highest probability on Adam optimizer and I set Adam() as my main model optimizer in  train.py file.

-Max accuracy is 84- 86% until we set some random seed.
+* Max accuracy is between 84 - 86% until we set some random seed.